How To Feed A Loon

 • ¾ cup bread crumbs divided, fresh, if possible.
 See NOTES

-• 2 tbsp vegetable oil plus more as needed
+• 2 tablespoon vegetable oil plus more as needed

 Jalapeño Remoulade